 - In Snatch., Avi refers to Boris (whom he thinks is Russian) as a "Cossack."
 Because Avi is Jewish and Cossacks were involved in anti-Jewish pogroms, this is meant as an insult.

-- Appear frequently in Ukrainian folk songs regardless of the genre- epic ballads, love songs, humorous / bawdy songs...anything really."Dumy" (historical /epics ballads) in particular feature a lot of cossacks and hetmans, often mentioned by name, for example Dmytro Vyshnevetsky, Ivan Mazepa or Bohdan Khmelnytsky.
-Less common in western Ukraine.
+- Appear frequently in Ukrainian folk songs regardless of the genre — epic ballads, love songs, humorous / bawdy songs... anything really.
+"Dumy" (historical /epics ballads) in particular feature a lot of cossacks and hetmans, often mentioned by name, for example Dmytro Vyshnevetsky, Ivan Mazepa or Bohdan Khmelnytsky.
+More common in Eastern Ukraine than in the Westernmost parts of the country.

 - The Russian folk song "Stenka Razin" (with lyrics by Dmitri Sadovnikov) describes a fictional episode in the life of the eponymous hero, a Don Cossack chief.
 The song describes the Cossacks as wild and warlike, and Stenka sacrifices his beautiful young bride, a Persian princess, to maintain the loyalty of his men.